PineTreePizza/bitmap-fonts-extra/README.md

-﻿# bitmap-fonts
+﻿# bitmap-fonts-otb
+**THIS IS A FORK OF THE ORIGINAL**

 A collection of monospaced bitmap fonts for X11, good for terminal use.
 These fonts were not created by me, the authors are listed below.
-Some of these fonts may be out of date.
+(Some links don't seem to work anymore) Some of these fonts may be out of date.
 If something doesn't work check the archives file and see if there is a readme included with the font, or take a look at the creators website listed below.